-A subchronic study with Brahman-cross heifers was carried out by administration of Roundup via nasogastric tube at dosages of 0, 400, 500, 630, or 790 mg/kg body wt/day for 7 days, after which animals were observed for an additional 14 or 15 days (Rowe, 1987).
-One cow died at the high-dose level, a death believed to result from gastric irritation and vomiting, followed by aspiration pneumonia.
-Diarrhea and body weight loss were observed at dosages of 630 and 790 mg/kg body wt/day, which was reduced to soft feces at the 500 mg/kg body wt/day dosage level.
-The NOAEL was 400 mg/kg body wt/day.
-It was estimated that the cows received dosages of Roundup herbicide on the order of 30 to 100 times greater than the dose typically applied to foliage for agricultural weed control purposes.
-Clearly, such exposures would never be achieved under normal agricultural use of glyphosate or Roundup.
+A subchronic study with Brahman-cross heifers was carried out by administration of Roundup® via nasogastric tube at doses of 0, 400, 500, 630, or 790 mg/kg bw/day for seven days, after which animals were observed for a further 14 or 15 days (Rowe, 1987).
+One cow died at the high-dose level; a death believed to result from gastric irritation and vomiting, followed by aspiration pneumonia.
+Diarrhea and body weight loss were observed at dosages of 630 and 790 mg/kg bw/day, which was reduced to soft feces at the 500 mg/kg bw/day dose level.
+The NOAEL was 400 mg/kg bw/day.
+It was estimated that the cows received doses of Roundup® herbicide on the order of thirty to one hundred times greater than the dose typically applied to foliage for agricultural weed control purposes.
+Clearly, such exposures would never be achieved under normal agricultural use of glyphosate or Roundup®.
 Thus, exposure to forage sprayed at recommended use should present no hazard to ruminant animals.

-The subchronic toxicity of POEA has been assessed in 1- and 3-month studies with rats and in a 14-week study with dogs.
-Roundup herbicide has been evaluated for possible subchronic effects in an inhalation study with rats, a dermal study in rabbits, and an oral study with cattle.
+The subchronic toxicity of POEA has been assessed in one- and three-month studies with rats and in a 14-week study with dogs.
+Roundup® herbicide has been evaluated for possible subchronic effects in an inhalation study with rats, a dermal study in rabbits, and an oral study with cattle.
 It was anticipated most observed effects would be related to the surface-active properties and associated irritation potential of surfactants.
 These studies confirm that irritation at the site of contact was the primary finding with the test material.
-In the oral studies with POEA and Roundup, some secondary effects were noted in addition to the gastrointestinal irritation.
-These included decreased food intake and body weight gain in rats and dogs and diarrhea and an associated slight body weight loss in cattle.
-There was no systemic toxicity in the inhalation and dermal studies with Roundup.
+In the oral studies with POEA and Roundup®, some secondary effects were noted in addition to the gastrointestinal irritation.
+These included decreased food intake and body weight gain in rats and dogs, and diarrhea and an associated slight body weight loss in cattle.
+There was no systemic toxicity in the inhalation and dermal studies with Roundup®.
 No indication of specific target organ toxicity was observed in any of these studies.
-Therefore, it is concluded that the only changes produced were nonspecific effects that might normally be expected from repeated daily high-dose exposure to any material with significant surface-active properties.
+Therefore, it is concluded that the only changes produced were non-specific effects that might normally be expected from repeated daily high-dose exposure to any material with significant surface-active properties.